cloudflare/cloudflare-docs/content/queues/learning/batching-retries.md

 Batching can:

-1. Reduce the total number of times your consumer needs to be invoked (which can reduce costs)
+1. Reduce the total number of times your consumer Worker needs to be invoked (which can reduce costs).
-2. Allow you to batch messages when writing to an external API or service (reducing writes)
+2. Allow you to batch messages when writing to an external API or service (reducing writes).
-3. "Smooth" out load over time, especially if your producers are associated with user-facing activity
+3. Disperse load over time, especially if your producer Workers are associated with user-facing activity.

 There are two ways to configure how messages are batched, and these can be configured when associating your consumer with a queue.